SpatialBioLab/Ecotrends_MontObEO/README.md

 ### Species presence coordinates

-Here, you can download the vector file with the occurrences of the species modeled in MontObEO.
+You will need some species presence coordinates, then you can download the vector file with the <a href="https://drive.google.com/file/d/1ohSr_InDlzXThOP3GuJrV5B14aYqv73I/view?usp=sharing">species occurrences</a> modeled in MontObEO.

 After loading the file you can filter the species you want to model:

-(necessário link no Here e corrigir código)

 ```
 # load shapefile (.shp)